What are clarity and focus?

 - Runaway from commitment

-- Quit because things didn’t go the way you thought they would
+- Quit because things did not go the way you thought they would

-- Spend too much of your time and energy trying to make others happy
+- Spend a lions share of your time and energy trying to make others happy

-Without them, you can not live a truly happy and fulfilling life.
+Without them, you cannot live a truly happy and fulfilling life.
 They are the driving forces behind anyone who has created a life they love and has reached their full potential.
-They challenge you to commit to do and be better.
-Benjamin Hardy, Ph.D
+Challenge yourself to commit “to do” and “to be” better.
+(Benjamin Hardy, Ph.D.)

 Creating a life you love is a choice, and no one can do it for you.
 However, you don’t have to do it alone.
 Life-coaches are trained professionals who are skilled at helping their clients gain the clarity they seek so that they can live on purpose.